 Dave was the editor who looked further afield for new C64 software and was the first to give major coverage to games from Europe, where the indie scene remained quite active.
 “We had to fill the pages“, he told us in February 2014.

 CF51, Christmas 1994.
-WHO’S IN CHARGE?
-Not a happy Christmas!
-With Dave Golder moved at short notice onto next gen title Ultimate Future Games, CF51 was the only issue of Commodore Format published without an editor.
-It was put together with care by Dave and writer Tim Norris when they weren’t working on other titles.
-But there simply wasn’t very much to read – not least because the magazine was cut again to a mere 22 pages.
-Gone was the glossy cover.
-The width and paper quality was reduced.
-And there was no longer a plastic box for the covertape, either.
+LIVE OR DIE With Dave Golder moved at short notice onto next gen title Ultimate Future Games, CF51 was the only issue of Commodore Format published without an editor.
+It was put together by Dave and writer Tim Norris when they weren’t working on other titles.
+But there simply wasn’t very much to read – because Future Publishing’s new owners, Pearson, had reduced the magazine’s size to just 22 pages.
 “The magazine was downsized pretty much overnight“, recalls Andy Roberts.